-Hongkongers Return to the Streets for Half-Year March
+Huge Turnout for Hong Kong March on Half-Year Protest Anniversary

 Earlier in the day, police announced they had seized a semi-automatic pistol, five magazines and over 100 bullets they believe were intended for use during the march.
 Eleven people aged between 20 and 53 were arrested during three raids that also produced sabres, daggers, batons and pepper spray, local news broadcaster RTHK reported.
 Senior superintendent Li Kwai-wah said it was the first time in the half year of protests that a handgun was found.

 Millions have thronged to the streets over the past six months seeking to preserve Hong Kong’s civil liberties and semiautonomy from perceived authoritarian encroachment.
-Sparked by a now-withdrawn extradition bill that would have allowed criminal suspects to be sent to Communist Party-controlled courts on the mainland, the movement has since evolved into a broader challenge over Beijing’s hold on the city, which retroceded to China in 1997.
+Sparked by a now-withdrawn extradition bill, the movement has since evolved into a broader challenge over Beijing’s hold on the city, which retroceded to China in 1997.
 Demands have expanded to include greater democracy and an inquiry into the police’s use of force.

 At the beginning of the movement in June, CHRF organized some of the biggest peaceful marches, estimating crowd sizes of first one and then two million at separate weekend protests.